anirudh6415/anirudh6415.github.io/_projects/JSRTproject2.md

 ---
 layout: page
 title: Instance Segmentation of Lungs and Heart in JSRT Dataset using UNET Model
 description: This project implements an instance segmentation model using the UNET architecture to precisely identify and segment lungs and heart structures in medical images from the JSRT dataset.
-The goal is to provide accurate delineation of these organs, aiding in medical image analysis and diagnosis.
-The project includes code for training the model, evaluating results, and showcasing the effectiveness of the instance segmentation on the provided dataset.

 img: assets/img/projects/36201.png
 redirect: https://github.com/anirudh6415/JSRT_Unet/
 importance: 1